-Majoring in Chemistry; Completion of all compulsory Level 2 courses and at least 6 credits from Level 3 and Head of Department Approval.
+Majoring in Chemistry; Completion of all compulsory Level 2 Chemistry courses and at least 6 credits from Level 3 Chemistry AND Permission of Head of Department Approval.
 It is recommended that in the semester prior to enrolling in this course candidates discuss suitable topics with potential academic supervisors.